Product-Market Fit Signals You Can Find on Reddit

 Signal 2: Failed Alternatives

 The second signal involves evidence that existing solutions have been tried and found wanting.
 Markets with happy customers using established tools are difficult to enter.
-Markets full of frustrated people who have tried multiple alternatives and found each one lacking present genuine opportunity.
+Markets full of frustrated people who have tried multiple alternatives present genuine opportunity.

-Search for threads where people describe trying tools that did not work.
-"I tried [Tool X] but it did not work because..." contains valuable intelligence about what existing solutions get wrong.
-Threads asking "Why do all [category] tools suck?" reveal comprehensive dissatisfaction with the current landscape.
-Lists of tools with complaints about each show that people have invested effort in solving their problem and still have not found satisfaction.
+Search for "I tried [Tool X] but it did not work because..." and threads asking "Why do all [category] tools suck?"
+These reveal comprehensive dissatisfaction with the current landscape.

 Signal 3: DIY Solutions

-Perhaps the strongest pre-launch signal is evidence that people have built their own solutions to the problem.
-This represents the ultimate validation—customers care enough about solving the problem that they invested significant personal time and effort rather than living with the pain.
+Perhaps the strongest pre-launch signal is evidence that people have built their own solutions.
+This represents ultimate validation—customers care enough that they invested significant personal time rather than living with the pain.

 Signal 4: Willingness to Pay

-The final pre-launch signal addresses the commercial viability of the solution.
+The final pre-launch signal addresses commercial viability.
 Problems can be real and intense without representing business opportunities.
-People need to be willing to pay to solve them.

 Post-Launch PMF Signals